solidjs/solid/README.md

 * [React Solid State](https://github.com/ryansolid/react-solid-state)
 A local state swap in for React to use Solid.js paradigm in your existing React apps.
 * [Solid Components](https://github.com/ryansolid/solid-components)
-COMING SOON!
-A Web Component solution using Solid.js.
+Extensions to Solid.js that add a Web Component wrapper, Portals, and a Context API.

 ## Status